tiendu/tiendu.github.io/_posts/2026-06-13-gold-saddle-is-not-farm-eng.md

 That is the uncomfortable question.

-And maybe it is the question everyone should ask before worshipping 100-hour work weeks.
+And maybe it is the question everyone should ask before worshipping extreme work weeks.

 Not: